smnslwl/r_dailyprogrammer/232e/README.md

     With no FILE, read standard input

-Checking input files where the first line specifies how many numbers to read.
+Checking input files where the first line specifies how many lines to read.

     $ palindromes -f input1.txt
     Not a palindrome
     $ palindromes -f input2.txt
     Palindrome

-Checking the number of palindromes in the[https://code.google.com/p/dotnetperls-controls/downloads/detail?name=enable1.txt&can=2&q=] (enable1.txt) wordlist.
+Checking the number of palindromes in the [https://code.google.com/p/dotnetperls-controls/downloads/detail?name=enable1.txt&can=2&q=] (enable1.txt) wordlist.
 If the 'check each line of text separately' option is not specified here, the program will break as the file is too large to be read all at once.
 The -n option is used to supress the 'Palindrome/Not a palindrome' messages that would get displayed for each word.

     $ time palindromes -lnt ../enable1.txt
     103 palindromes out of 172819